Review of: Robinhood

 - Market News Notifications — Get a notification on your mobile device for earnings announcements and other major news on stocks in your portfolio and watch list.

-- Crypto — For those of you who want to trade -- or even just track -- cryptocurrencies 24/7, this upcoming feature will have you covered.
+- Crypto — For those of you who want to trade — or even just track — cryptocurrencies 24/7, this feature will have you covered.

-- No-Fee ACH Transfers — Robinhood doesn't charge any fees on any ACH transfers to our from your account.
+- No-Fee ACH Transfers — Robinhood doesn't charge any fees on any ACH transfers to or from your account.

 - No Minimum Deposit — For most accounts, there is no minimum deposit or balance required.